Nano77/gdm3setup/README.md

 Debian
 ------
-You can use "debian" DEB packages from : https://github.com/Nano77/various/tree/master/deb
+You can use _debian_ DEB packages from : https://github.com/Nano77/various/tree/master/deb

 Manual install
 --------------